Which Hotel Chains Accept Cats?

 Motel 6

-Motel 6 is another favorite of the pet traveling set.
+Motel 6 is a favorite of the pet-traveling set looking to keep the price down.
 And while they might not be the fanciest lodgings on the road, there are 1,420 of them and they are reliable and extremely welcoming—especially if you own a dog or cat.
-(Also, you can’t beat the price.)
 All well-behaved pets are accepted, with a limit of two pets per room.

 cat friendly my place hotel